6 Best Core Exercises For Beginners

 To keep your body straight, focus on pulling your belly button towards your spine, and squeeze your glutes and quads.
 This will keep your lower body strong and straight, with your hips level.
 Looking in a mirror or getting someone to check your form can also help.

 If you find a plank on your toes difficult, you can either do them for short periods of time (think multiple 10-second bursts), or lower your knees to the ground, ensuring you keep your body in that neutral position to engage your core.
 As your strength improves try moving onto your toes and increase your time.
-You can also try side planks or high planks on your hands instead of your forearms!
+You can also try side planks or high planks or incline planks on your hands instead of your forearms!

 Reverse crunch